Arangoatt/ELK-STACK-CLOUD-DEPLOYMENT-Project/README.md

 We have installed the following Beats on these machines:

+Filebeat

+Metricbeat

+These Beats allow us to collect the following information from each machine:

+Filebeat will be used to collect log files from very specific files such as Apache, Microsft Azure tools and web servers, MySQL databases.

+Metericbeat will be used to monitor VM stats, per CPU core stats, per filesystem stats, memory stats and network stats.

 ## Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: